carlygoogel/LaughTracker/README.md

 # LaughTracker
-App To Log Moments That Made You Laugh
+## App To Log Moments That Made You Laugh

+By Carly Googel